 Watson works with clients who have all sorts of healthy eating Qs, but she loves to help runners figure out what to eat.
-“My main philosophy is to eat real food,” Watson says.
-She’s all about eating whole grains, nuts, fruit, and vegetables to get the nutrients she needs—many of which are shelf-stable and easy to stock up on for meal prep.
+"My main philosophy is to eat real food," Watson says.
+When it comes to figuring out what to eat before running 5K, 10K, or whatever your preferred distance is, Watson is all about advising clients to eat whole grains, nuts, fruit, and vegetables to get the nutrients they (and she) need—many of which are shelf-stable and easy to stock up on for meal prep.

 Charlie likes to do her runs in the morning, before work.
 "I work in a busy hospital as a dietitian where I’m on my feet most of the day, so I’m usually too tired to run in the evenings," she says.
 "I get up at 5 a.m., run for about an hour or so, then do strength workouts in the evening twice per week."
 Here, she shares what a day of eating looks like for her on an average day.
 Her meals aren't meant to be thought of as a "diet plan"—you may have different nutritional needs than she does—but it's a fun, voyeuristic look at what mealtime looks like for her.